sapegin/washingcode-book/manuscript/100_Code_style.md

 >
 > When you write titles that contain prepositions, your word processor will likely tell you that you should leave words like `with`, `about`, and `around` lowercase.
 Defiantly look past the squiggly line indicating a potential error, and remember that in AP title case, prepositions with four or more letters should be capitalized.

 This is way too much to remember, and it has too many exceptions to be practical.
-It also doesn’t make text more readable, or, to my taste, prettier.
-Automation could help with managing complexity, but then the convention should have significant benefits, and this one doesn’t.
-That’s why I use sentence case in all my writing, including this book.
+It breaks in software used by writers, such as Microsoft Word (requiring a special remark).
+It also doesn’t make text more readable or, to my taste, prettier.
+While automation could help manage this complexity, the convention doesn’t offer significant enough benefits to justify it.
+That’s why I use sentence case in all my writing, including in this book.

-This is an extreme case of an inconvenient convention.
-Programmers rarely go that far but sometimes they try.
+This is an extreme example of an inconvenient convention.
+Programmers rarely go to such lengths, but sometimes they try.

 One example is [Microsoft .NET naming conventions](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/capitalization-conventions), where they make a special case for two-letter acronyms: